tehdragonfly/cherubplay/CONFIG.md

 Supervisor config
 -----------------

-Cherubplay is currently run using [Supervisor](http://supervisord.org/).
-Suggested configuration:
+I ran the Cherubplay production server using [Supervisor](http://supervisord.org/).
+These are the Supervisor config entries:

 ### Main processes